Rosemary Garlic Mashed Potatoes

 What to Serve with Rosemary Garlic Mashed Potatoes

-Rosemary garlic mashed potatoes are a versatile side dish that can pair beautifully with a variety of main courses.
-Here are some entree options that we love.
+Rosemary garlic mashed potatoes are a versatile side dish that is great with many different main courses.
+Here are some entrée options that we love.

-• Roasted Chicken, Turkey, or Cornish Game Hen: A timeless pairing.
-The richness of the mashed potatoes complements the roasted chicken or game hen’s savory flavors, creating a warm and comforting meal.
-It makes the perfect turkey Thanksgiving side dish.
+• Chicken, Turkey, or Cornish Game Hen: This timeless pairing combines the richness of the mashed potatoes with the savory flavors of the chicken or game hen, creating a warm and comforting meal.
+It makes the perfect Thanksgiving side dish.
+We enjoy it alongside our whole braised chicken, dry-brined spatchcocked turkey, and grilled turkey breast.

-• Steak or Lamb Chops: Grilled, pan-seared, or even well-done, steak and lamb chops pairs well with the creamy richness of the mashed potatoes.
-For steaks opt for cuts like ribeye, New York strip, or filet mignon for a luxurious meal.
-For a more casual dinner pair them with a grilled flank steak.
+• Steak or Lamb Chops: Grilled, pan-seared, or even well-done, steak and lamb chops pair well with the creamy richness of the mashed potatoes.
+For steaks, opt for cuts like ribeye, New York strip, or filet mignon for a luxurious meal.
+Pair them with a grilled marinated flank steak for a casual dinner.

-• Salmon: Roasted or grilled salmon pairs beautifully with the creamy richness of the mashed potatoes.
-Choose salmon with a lemon herb marinade or a honey-mustard glaze for a bright and flavorful combination.
+• Salmon: Roasted or grilled salmon is great with the creamy richness of the mashed potatoes.
+For a bright and flavorful combination, choose salmon with a lemon herb marinade or a honey-mustard glaze.

-• Pork chops: Rosemary and garlic are natural companions for pork, so your mashed potatoes will be the perfect accompaniment.
-Try bone-in pork chops, pan-fried pork chops with a Dijon mustard sauce, or even a slow-roasted pork shoulder for a family feast.
+• Pork chops: The rosemary and garlic in these mashed potatoes work great with pork.
+Try bone-in pork chops, air-fryer pork chops, or even a slow-roasted pork shoulder for a family feast.

 rosemary garlic mashed potatoes topped with a pad of butter in a pink bowl.